Little Italy

 168 Beaubien Street East | Site web

-This small, super-discreet spot is a must-try on your gourmet adventure on rue Beaubien.
-The succinct menu gives pride of place to comforting and classic Japanese cuisine: Katsudon, Oyakodon or Korokkedon, to be enjoyed while watching Japanese anime on their screens.
+This small, super-discreet spot is a must-try on your gourmet adventure on Beaubien.
+The pared-down menu gives pride of place to comforting and classic Japanese cuisine: Katsudon, Oyakodon or Korokkedon, to be enjoyed while watching Japanese anime.
 So good!

 Buvette Beaubien